 Forced pregnancy is defined as when a woman or girl becomes pregnant without having sought or desired it, and abortion is denied, hindered, delayed or made difficult.

-Some of these pregnancies are caused by a lack of sexual education or access to contraception, but many of them, especially among young girls, are caused by sexual violence, often perpetrated by relatives or acquaintances.
+Some of these pregnancies are caused by a lack of sexual education, access to contraception, or mistake, but many of them, especially among young girls, are caused by sexual violence, often perpetrated by relatives or acquaintances.

-When abortion is illegal or inaccessible, often young girls’ lives are at risk through clandestine abortions or having to carry a child full term.
-Being so young, most are not prepared in either body or mind to carry out a pregnancy, give birth, or become mothers.
+When abortion is illegal or inaccessible, often young girls’ lives are at risk through clandestine abortions or having give birth.
+Being so young, most are neither physically nor emotionally mature enough to carry a pregnancy to full term, give birth, or become mothers.
 And yet, without access to safe and legal abortion, they are forced to do so, compounding the harm from the sexual violence they’ve already suffered.

-Pregnancy should be a freely made choice by a woman when she decides she is ready, not the result of sexual violence against a young girl.
+Pregnancy should be a freely made choice by an adult, not the result of sexual violence against a young girl.

 What does international law say?

-The CEDAW Committee and the Committee on the Rights of the Child has cataloged forced pregnancy as a harmful practice that gravely affects the rights of girls.
+The Commission on the Elimination of Discrimination Against Women Committee and the Committee on the Rights of the Child has cataloged forced pregnancy as a harmful practice that gravely affects the rights of girls.

 What is Equality Now doing to end forced pregnancy?

-Equality Now is working to raise awareness around forced child pregnancy in Latin America and, together with local and regional partner organizations, to push states to allow for abortion particularly in cases of sexual violence, to bring strategic cases before national and regional bodies, and to track statistics of girls younger than 15 years-old who are forced to give birth.
+With our local and regional partners Equality Now is working to raise awareness around the issue of forced child pregnancy in Latin America.
+We are pushing states to legally permit abortion, most urgently in cases of sexual violence against minors as well as engaging in strategic litigation before national and regional human rights bodies.
+Additionally, we are urging governments to track statistics of girls younger than 15 years-old who are forced to give birth.
 This will support our demands for public policies establishing adequate means and services to eradicate sexual violence against girls and forced child pregnancy including sexual education and access to safe and legal abortion.